hyxos/www.tzi.cards/content/deck/tzi-glyph/index.md

 subsection: 4
 excerpt: "The lines and dots in each TZI Glyph are unique and can be decoded to reveal different layers of meaning"
 ---
+Visually inspired by the [Trigram of Heaven](trigram): ☰.
+The TZI Glyph can be used as a key to differentiate each card and reveal patterns that exist between the cards.

 * [The Trigram of Heaven](trigram "Trigram of Heaven")
 * Vertical Bars
   * Indicates which [square](formations#squares "Squares") the animal belongs to